gregoriB/ECS_library_example-block_invaders/README.md

 # Block Invaders
-## An example game created to demonstrate the use of my [ECS_Library][lib_url]
+## An example game created to demonstrate the use of my [ECS Library][lib_url]

 Block invaders is a pure ECS approximation of Space Invaders, using SDL2 for input and rendering.

 ## Gameplay
 - Defeat the alien horde before it can reach your ship
 - Earn bonus points by shooting the intermittent red invaders
-- Grab the yellow laser cannon powerups to assist in your battle
+- Grab the yellow laser cannon rapid-fire powerups to assist in battle
-- Power through 5 riveting stages in your quest to save the solar system!
+- Power through 5 riveting stages in a quest to save the solar system!

 ## Installation
 Uses CMake.
 Should fetch build dependencies automatically.
 If on linux, run this script.